“Jacob! Come here, please!”

 Often, passive aggressive behavior is a learned trait.
 When our kids get angry, they act on what they’ve seen.

-So when Mom and Dad have a “discussion” and Mom gets mad, does she talk things out with Dad or does she fluff up her feathers and give Dad the silent treatment besides a few snide remarks in passing until she gets her way?
+So, when Mom and Dad have a “discussion” and Mom gets mad, does she talk things out with Dad, or does she fluff up her feathers and give Dad the silent treatment besides a few snide remarks in passing until she gets her way?

 Does Dad drag his feet on his ‘honey-do’ list when he is irritated with Mom?

 Don’t get me wrong.
 A little bit of conflict in marriage is healthy.
 It is even healthy to show these things to our children.
 They will face conflict in life… no doubt.
-It is important we be real with them so they can see and learn the correct ways to handle conflict.
+It is important we are real with them so they can see and learn the correct ways to handle conflict.

 As parents, we have to do a self-examination to see how we actually handle conflict.
 Are we actually walking the walk?